in

 • Plan at least 6.5 up to 7 inches for a shelf that’s mainly designed for canned goods.

-• Plan at least 14 up to 16 inches for a shelf that mostly contains cereal boxes.
+• Plan at least 14 up to 16 inches for a shelf containing cereal boxes.

 Standard Pantry Shelf Depth

-If you wish to store massive objects, the shelf must have a depth of 12-14 inches and the spacing must be around 14-16 inches to make enough room for bulky objects such as containers and cereal boxes.
+If you wish to store massive objects, the shelf must have a depth of 12-14 inches , and the spacing must be around 14-16 inches to make enough room for bulky objects such as containers, baskets, and cereal boxes.

-If the shelf is mainly intended for canned goods or spices’ storage only, it may not need beyond 6 inches from its front to back.
-If you aren’t exactly sure what to put on your shelves yet, create an extra 2-inch vertical space to make sure the objects you’re putting can be easily slid in and out.
+If the shelf is mainly intended for canned goods or spices storage only, it may not need to be beyond 6 inches from front to back.
+If you aren’t exactly sure what to put on your shelves yet, create an extra 2-inch vertical space to ensure the objects you’re putting can be easily slid in and out.

 How Wide Should a Pantry Door Be?

-What should be the size of a pantry door?
-Well, it normally depends on your preferences, needs, and of course, your space.
+What should be the size of the door?
+Well, it normally depends on your preferences, needs, and, of course, your space.

 Single doors usually measure 24 inches.
-Bigger-spaced pantries have pantry doors that measure 36 inches.
+Bigger-spaced pantries have doors that measure 36 inches.

 The average size of a reach-in pantry is 5’ x 2’.
-This is generally the starting spot, but your reach-in pantry can still be as shallow or deep depending on your space.
+This is generally the starting spot, but your reach-in closet can still be as shallow or deep depending on your space.

-The swing of the door can expand clearances needed for at least 3-feet walkways.
+The door’s swing can expand clearances needed for at least 3-feet walkways.
 The door swing can also reduce the size of the counter space by 6 feet.

 Most long and narrow pantries give a bit beyond space’s bare minimum.
 Read more about how to organize a small kitchen here.